rajsrivastav344/Examly/README.md

 Integrate analytics dashboard for admin insights.

-Add AI-assisted chatbot for exam guidance.
+Add AI-powered chatbot for smarter exam guidance.

-Contributing
+🔗 Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for suggestions, bug fixes, or enhancements.
+Open an issue or submit a pull request for suggestions, bug fixes, or enhancements.

-License
+📄 License
 This project is licensed under the MIT License.